ELIXIR-Belgium/rdm-guide/pages/covid-19/sarscov2_submission.md

 permalink: covid-19/sarscov2_submission.html
 ---

-{% include note.html content="The content in this page is not final." %}
+{% include note.html content="The content on this page is not final." %}

 ## General